AdobeDocs/dynamic-media-classic.en/help/using/searching-assets.md

    When you choose a metadata field, its panel lists the following:

-    * All metadata values entered in the field.
+    * All metadata values are entered in the field.
     * For each metadata value, the number of assets given the value.

 1. Repeat Step 2 as many times as necessary to list all metadata fields for the filter operation on panels.
 1. In each panel, select a metadata value to filter on.
 You cannot select more than one metadata value in each panel.

-   Assets that match all the values that you selected appear in the Browse panel.
+   Assets that match all the values that you selected appear in the Browse Panel.

    >[!NOTE]
    >
-   >To temporarily remove a field from the filter operation, select **[!UICONTROL Deselect All]**.
+   >Temporarily remove a field from the filter operation by clicking **[!UICONTROL Deselect All]**.
 This option is at the top of each panel, above metadata values.

 1. (Optional) To save the filter operation and be able to run it later, select **[!UICONTROL Select Preset]** > **[!UICONTROL Save Current As New Presets]**, and then enter a name in the **[!UICONTROL Save]** dialog box.

 ### Save, repeat, and delete filter operations {#saving-repeating-and-deleting-filter-operations}

-Follow these instructions on the Filters tab so you can save, repeat, and delete filter operations:
+Follow these instructions in the Filters tab so you can save, repeat, and delete filter operations:

 * **Save a filter operation** - Go to **[!UICONTROL Select Preset]** > **[!UICONTROL Save Current As New Presets]**, and then enter a name in the **[!UICONTROL Save]** dialog box.